Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: Triangular grid economy

 \section{Triangular grid economy}

-For a robustness check, we compare the square economy with another two-dimensional space, a symmetric triangular lattice economy, as considered by \cite{ikeda2014bifurcation}.
-A triangular lattice economy with periodic boundaries is significant because the hexagonal market area envisaged by central place theory \citep{christaller1933central,losch1940die} can endogenously emerge as a locally stable equilibrium in general equilibrium models \citep{ikeda2014self,ikeda2014stable}.
-In the context of the HW model, \cite{beaumont1981changing} provided a numerical investigation on a hexagonal economy with a triangular lattice.
-To compare the results with the square lattice case, we consider a $6\times 6$ triangular lattice economy with $6\times 6 = 36$ locations.
-In the triangular case, there are $65$ invariant equilibria, which we list in \prettyref{fig:invs_sq} in \prettyref{app:invs}. \cite{Ikeda-etal-IJBC2019} provide a detailed discussion on the properties of invariant equilibria.
-For example, the number of retail agglomerations $M$ must divide $12 n^2$.
-Only $7$ among the $65$ invariant equilibria can globally maximize the potential function.
+This appendix compares the square economy with another two-dimensional space, a symmetric triangular grid economy.
+A triangular grid economy with periodic boundaries is important because the hexagonal market area envisaged by central place theory \citep{christaller1933central,losch1940die} can endogenously emerge in this setting \citep{ikeda2014bifurcation}.
+In the context of the HW model, \cite{beaumont1981changing} provided a numerical investigation on a hexagonal economy with a triangular grid.

+To lessen computational burdens, we on a triangular grid with $6\times 6$ locations.
+There are $65$ invariant equilibria, which we list in \cref{app:invs}.

-\prettyref{fig:hx_ss} shows the partition of $(\phi,\alpha)$ space based on the invariant equilibrium with the highest potential value.
-The partition is qualitatively similar to \prettyref{fig:sq_ss}.
-The spatial configurations are aligned from the bottom left to the top right according to the number of retail agglomerations.
-In addition to the uniform distribution and full agglomeration in a zone, there are two representative configurations that occupy relatively large regions in the parameter space: 12-centric and tri-centric patterns.
+\Cref{fig:hx_ss} show the partition of the parameter space based on potential maximization.
+To show the entire parametric range, we take the parametrization $\phi \Is \exp(-\beta / 6)$, which shows the whole $\beta\in(0,\infty)$.
+Also, vertical axis is chosen to $\frac{\alpha - 1}{\alpha}$ so that all $\alpha > 1$ can be shown as the $(0,1)$ interval.
+Analogous to \cref{fig:sq_ss_8}, the selected spatial configurations are aligned from the bottom left to the top right according to the decreasing order in terms of the number of retail agglomerations.

+In \cref{fig:hx_ss}, in addition to the uniform distribution and full agglomeration in a zone, there are two representative configurations that occupy relatively large regions in the parameter space: 12-centric and tricentric patterns.
 The former corresponds to Christaller's $k = 3$ system, as $\frac{36}{12} = 3$.
 Both the patterns feature hexagonal market area considered in central place theory.

-\prettyref{fig:sq-hx_ss-comparison} compares the evolution of potential-maximizing invariant equilibria in the square and triangular lattices.
-We consider a monotonic increase in $\phi$ in Figures \ref{fig:sq_ss} and \ref{fig:hx_ss} under $\alpha = 1.2$.
-It can be seen that the basic implication is the same: as $\phi$ increases, the size of retail agglomeration grows, and the spacing between them widens.
+As we compare \cref{fig:hx_ss} and \cref{fig:sq_ss_8}, we observe that the basic implication is robust irrespective of the underying geography.